henhagg/semple/README.md

 ## Setup
 SeMPLE is written in R. To run SeMPLE you need to install the xLLiM package that gives access to the GLLiM function.

-Run the following command in R to get the correct version of xLLiM:
+Run the following command in R to get the correct version of xLLiM (requires the R package "devtools" to be installed):
 ```commandline
 devtools::install_github("epertham/xLLiM", ref = "devel")
 ```